 LinkedIn for Students: Choice of Location

 If you don’t know the answers to either of these questions, that is fine.
-Go ahead and start by putting down a location and industry where there are a lot of jobs that you might be interested in.
+Go ahead and start by putting down a location and industry where there are a lot of jobs that you might be interested in, to cast a wider net of potential employers.
 Potentially interested in the Financial Market?
 New York City.
 High Tech?
 San Francisco.
 I think you get the picture.
-Obviously if you plan to live elsewhere after graduation, that city should be the one you put down.
+Obviously, if you plan to live elsewhere after graduation, that city should be the one you put down.
 And if you aren’t sure if you can afford to live on your own, your home zip code should be your location.

-Your “Professional” Headline
+Your Professional Headline

-Once you have narrowed this down, you could create a Headline Profile that says, for pure example, “UCLA ’09 Graduate.
+Once you have narrowed this down, you could create a Headline Profile that says, purely as an example, “UCLA ’21 Graduate.
 Interested in Sales Position in B2B E-Commerce.”
 As you can see, the more narrow a title you put down, the more you will get noticed for your ideal position.
 This really comes down to an exercise in branding.
-The more “branding” that you can create, the more distinct your LinkedIn profile will look and the higher your chances will be that you may get contacted as a passive candidate.
+The more “branding” that you can create for potential employers, the more distinct your online profile will look and the higher your chances will be that you may get contacted as a passive candidate.

-Your “Professional” Summary
+Your Professional Summary

-You have done many activities in college and even high school that may add to want you want to do with your career.
+You have done many activities in college and even high school that may add to want you want to do with your career, or that taught you valuable skills you can use in your career.
 You may have been part of a college group that provides evidence of your capabilities.
-You may have done a part-time job.
+You may have had a part-time job.
 List those things that may appeal to future employers that back up your Professional Headline.
 For instance, in my resume (before there was LinkedIn this was all that we had…) I mentioned that I was looking for an entry position in Sales & Marketing but that I had also studied Accounting.
 It was the addition of that Accounting class which actually got me my first job.
-For kicks and giggles, let me write a summary of how I may have written my LinkedIn Headline Profile and Summary if I could turn back the clock (not to brag but for the sole purpose of giving you all more advice and sample matter on the subject to help you generate more ideas):
+Never underestimate the value of relevant coursework when crafting your network for career advancement.

 A Sample LinkedIn for Student LinkedIn Profile